NethServer/ns8-docs/ejabberd.rst

 The Ejabberd administrators are allowed to use the web admin page on port 5280.
 The ejabberd Web Admin allows to administer some parts of ejabberd using a web browser: accounts, Shared Roster Groups, manage the Mnesia database, create and restore backups, view server statistics, …

-The administration page is available at `http://127.0.0.1:5280`.
-To reach it a HTTP route can be created manually, following the procedure described in :ref:`traefik-section`.
+The administration page is available at `https://IP_OR_FQDN:5280/admin`.

 Under the Advanced options section, the administrator can also configure: